 A co-op or housing cooperative only allows buyers to acquire shares in the corporation, which functions as the residential building.
 Keep in mind that the size of the share reflects the size of the unit that the shareowner will occupy.
 At closing, buyers receive a proprietary lease, detailing the share owner’s right to live in a particular unit or apartment.

 Luxury condos and co-ops do not differ physically and offer the expected amenities: doorman, in-building superintendent, concierge, storage, etc. However, the more upscale the building, the more upscale amenities, such as daycare centers, spas, gyms, dog facilities, etc. Of course, these factors will depend on the Manhattan (or perhaps even Brooklyn) neighborhood you choose to buy in and your budget.
-A crucial differences lie in the fact that a condo is considered “real property” and a co-op share “personal property”.
+A crucial difference lies in the fact that a condo is considered “real property” and a co-op share “personal property”.

 Main expenses as an owner in New York City